llm-bible/llm-bible.github.io/_publications/hu2024enabling.markdown

 bibkey: hu2024enabling
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2411.04920"}
-tags: ['Model Architecture', 'Reinforcement Learning', 'GPT', 'Ethics and Bias', 'Attention Mechanism']
+tags: ['GPT', 'Ethics and Bias', 'Model Architecture', 'Reinforcement Learning', 'Attention Mechanism']
 ---
 Large language models (LLMs) have majorly advanced NLP and AI, and next to their ability to perform a wide range of procedural tasks, a major success factor is their internalized factual knowledge.
 Since Petroni et al. (2019), analyzing this knowledge has gained attention.
 However, most approaches investigate one question at a time via modest-sized pre-defined samples, introducing an ``availability bias'' (Tversky&Kahnemann, 1973) that prevents the analysis of knowledge (or beliefs) of LLMs beyond the experimenter's predisposition.
   To address this challenge, we propose a novel methodology to comprehensively materialize an LLM's factual knowledge through recursive querying and result consolidation.
 Our approach is a milestone for LLM research, for the first time providing constructive insights into the scope and structure of LLM knowledge (or beliefs).